syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Ticklines.md

 {% endtabs %}

-N> For category axis, minor tick lines is not applicable since it is rendered based on index positions.
+N> For category axis, minor tick lines are not applicable.
+Since it is rendered based on index positions.

-## Tickline Size
+## Tick line size

-Tick lines height can be customized using [TickLineSize]() and [SmallTickLineSize]() property as shown in the below code snippet.
+Both major and minor tick lines height can be customized by using the [TickLineSize]() and [SmallTickLineSize]() properties respectively as shown in the below code snippet.

 {% tabs %}